Esscrypt/histori-docs/docs/start/faq.md

 Each request must include your `API_KEY` passed either in the request header `x-api-key`

-## What is an API key and how do I get one?
+## What is an Project API key and how do I get one?
-An ** API key** is a unique identifier used to authenticate requests associated with your project for usage and billing purposes.
-You can get an API key by signing up at Histori API.
+A **Project API key** is a unique identifier used to authenticate requests associated with your project for usage and billing purposes.
+You can get your Project ID by signing up at Histori API.

 ## Can I use POST or other HTTP methods?
 Currently, all API endpoints only support `GET` requests.
 You cannot use `POST`, `PUT`, or `DELETE` with the API at this time.